ajtock/NGS_intro_Cambridge_SysBio_2021/README.md

 ```

 The sequencing reads are contained in gzip-compressed [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files, a standardised format that NGS data analysis tools have been developed to handle.
-These files are available in the online virtual environment that you're accessing remotely, so there's no need to download them.
+These files are available on the Linux computers we are using today, so there's no need to download them.
 The files are located in `/home/ubuntu/Course_Materials/NGS_intro/fastq/`.

 Data in FASTQ format conform to these standards: